Complete Guide to Cap Table

 Cap Table: What type of shares are there for a company?

 • Preference shares on the other hand normally are for investors.
-These preference share normally have a fixed dividend, however preference shareholders often do not have any voting rights within the company.
+These preference share normally have a fixed dividend, however preference shareholders often do not have any voting rights.
 They do have preference over common shareholders in the event of liquidation of assets for a company going through bankruptcy.

 Types of shares in company